elleracompany/commerce-klarna-checkout/README.md

 4. Navigate to `Commerce -> System Settings -> Gateways` and `+ New Gateway`
 5. Select Klarna Checkout from the dropdown.
 6. Set your information Playground credentials in API Credentials Europe Test Username (UID)/Test Password.
+7. Get Klarna Production Approval for your site
+8. Turn off "Testing Mode" and add production credentials for the Gateway

 #### Payment button